 - Wet surfaces, mechanical problems, dangerous behavior, and missing safety equipment can all result in falls overboard and drownings.

-Speak with an Experienced Maritime Accident Lawyer
+Experienced Maritime Accident Lawyer

 Cases involving accidents in the water are subject to different rules than normal on-shore injury cases.
 If you or a family member has been injured in an accident on a barge, you need a skilled and knowledgeable attorney on your side.